Question – What are the major functions of the Reserve Bank of India (RBI)?

 As a Government Banker, the Reserve Bank (RBI) protects the funds of the Central and State Governments.

 It maintains accounts of various government funds accepts payment of taxes from the public in the name of the government and pays checks issued by the government.

 The exchange-control department of the Reserve Bank (RBI) keeps an account of the demand and supply of foreign exchange and tries to maintain balance in them.

 As a bank of banks, the Reserve Bank (RBI) performs all these functions towards the member banks, which a bank does towards its customers.

-As a clearinghouse, the Reserve Bank facilitates remittance of funds among member banks.
+As a clearinghouse, the Reserve Bank facilitates the remittance of funds among member banks.

-The RBI has got wide powers under the Banking Regulation Act of 1949 to control the banking system of the country, such as licensing of banks, keeping control on branch expansion by banks, scheme of consolidation of banks.
+The RBI has wide powers under the Banking Regulation Act of 1949 to control the banking system of the country, such as licensing of banks, keeping control of branch expansion by banks, and scheme of consolidation of banks.

 Investigating and giving approval, giving necessary advice and instructions to banks after examining the loan policy, etc.

-Under section 35 (A) of the Banking Regulation Act, 1949 a new scheme “Ombudsman Scheme 2006” was launched to empower the RBI (Reserve Bank of India) to set up a forum for bank customers for resolution of the complaints relating to certain services rendered by banks.
-The aim of the Ombudsman scheme is to accept the direct complaints of the customers aggrieved by the bank or its any service.
+Under section 35 (A) of the Banking Regulation Act, 1949 a new scheme “Ombudsman Scheme 2006” was launched to empower the RBI (Reserve Bank of India) to set up a forum for bank customers to resolve complaints relating to certain services rendered by banks.
+The Ombudsman scheme aims to accept the direct complaints of the customers aggrieved by the bank or its any service.